 St. George’s Church had been without a rector for 21 months.
 It was a joyous occasion when the Reverend Matthew R. Stromberg was called to be our nineteenth rector on August 1, 2016 with his Installation taking place on October 28th.
 Ordained to the priesthood in 2013, he had been the Curate at Christ Church in Cooperstown NY since May 2014.
 Fr.
-Matt and his young family have since settled into our rectory, our historic background, and our lifestyle.
+Matt served the St. George’s community for five years before departing in 2021.

 Much of the early story of the Parish is detailed in the privately printed two-volume work St. George’s Church, penned in 1919 by Parish historian Willis Hanson.
 In 1985, as part of the church’s 250th anniversary celebration, Dr. Harold Martin, former President of Union College and Director of the American Academy at Rome, updated the story through the ensuing seven decades in a one-volume edition.

 I. Clergy who preached the Gospel during the formation of St. Georges Church:

 The Reverend Thomas Brown 1763

 II.
 Founders of St. George’s Church: